thecloudbee/thecloudbee.github.io/_posts/2020-12-22-dummies-cft.md

 ---
 layout: post
-title:  "Steps to write your first CloudFormation Template"
+title:  "Steps to write your First CloudFormation Template"
 author: amroj
-categories: [awscloud, cloudformation, infraascode]
+categories:
-image: assets/images/2021-01-01/head.png
+image: assets/images/2020-12-22/head.png
-description: "Create AWS resources with code."
+description: "Dummies guide to create AWS resources with code - CFTs."
 featured: true
 hidden: true
 rating: 0
 ---

-### Why use the CloudFormation Template?
+## Why use the CloudFormation Template?

 One sure way to create an EC2 is via the AWS Console.
 You can click on "Create Instance" and enter subnets, security groups, and the instance type.
 Submit.
 It's easy.